 Teachers can email a list of their students, and their level, to email@example.com

-* Your performance is to be videoed and submitted with the registration form.
-The google form can be found on the website www.annadunwoodie.co.nz on the Performance Competition page.
+Your performance is to be videoed and submitted with the registration form (QR code here).
+The form can also be found on the at https://www.annadunwoodie.co.nz/nz-harp-perf-comp.html

-*Please introduce yourself and your piece on the video, and label your video and entry form in this way 2021, Grade ?/?, name
+Please introduce yourself and your piece on the video, and label your video and entry form in this way 2021, Grade ?/? (or World Music), and full name

-The fee is $10 for NZHS members, and $20 for non members.
+The fee is $10 for NZHS members, and $20 for non-members.
+Discount for the second piece entered by one performer.

 Tips on Video Performances Have a look at the other performances on the YouTube channel “NZ Harp Performance Competition – the videos are grouped into playlists of each year since 2015, and the overall winners.
 Know from the start, that it is more than likely to take multiple times to get your video just right.
 If it is not working – take a break – watch your videos and see what you like and don’t like about them – make adjustments to your camera angle, your dynamics, your performance – and don’t leave it all to the eleventh hour to start trying to put a recording together – it takes time!!!!
 Most important – TUNE YOUR HARP UP!!!
 To be out of tune will be detrimental to your performance– being in tune is part of a good performance.
 If you have been trying to record your performance for a chunk of time, don’t forget you might need to retune to make sure you are still in tune.
 Make sure your face, hands, and harp are all clearly shown in the video, and try to keep the music stand out of the way of the performance.
 This is a performance competition – it’s worth going to the effort to find a nice backdrop rather than just sitting on the end of an unmade bed!